 TRAIN TO BECOME A DRIVING INSTRUCTOR with Benson School of Motoring (Driver and Vehicle Standards Agency approved)

 The name BENSON has been associated with Driving Instructor Training since 1988.

-We like to train our own instructors to achieve the high standards necessary to run a successful business.
-However we are also keen to meet competent qualified and partly trained instructors with a view to joining us.
+We like to train our own instructors to achieve the high standards necessary and to run a successful business however, we are also keen to meet competent qualified and partly trained instructors with a view to joining us.

 We train around the Official Driver and Vehicle Standards Agency Syllabus for the three examinations needed.

-Upon qualifying we train you to run a successful business and offer excellent franchise opportunities with tuition cars owned by the school or yourself for full or part-time employment.
+We train you to run a successful business and offer excellent franchise opportunities with tuition vehicles owned by the school or yourself for full or part-time positions.

-All of our training is “pay as you go along” and this means that we do not ask you to pay for the training costs upfront.
-We sometimes offer the opportunity to “TRAIN NOW – PAY LATER” which means that we train you at no cost and then you start monthly repayments of £50 after 12 months.
+All of our training is “pay as you go” and this means that we do not ask you to pay for the training costs upfront.
+We offer the opportunity to “TRAIN NOW – PAY LATER” which means that we train you at no cost and then you start monthly repayments of £50 after 12 months.
 In some cases, we even offer FREE training.

 What you can earn